designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

 Pay close attention to types (remove any that don't apply) and variants...
 And add as many variants as you wish (these are the duplicate templates named accordingly)

+If you have common elements on all of your pages, you can edit the **template.jade partial** as these will be cloned into your templates.
+You can use the shortcut #{type} where-ever you want to have type specific elements.

 Then run :

 > gulp templates
 > gulp manifests

+or simply :

+> gulp create

 ##Configuration##
 All of the settings can be set by altering the parameters in the config.json file.